khushi505/Java/README.md

-Welcome to my **Java Practice Repository**.
+Welcome to my 🚦**Java Practice Repository**.
 This repository will contain a comprehensive collection of Java programs covering **core concepts, data structures, algorithms, and advanced topics**.
 It will serve as an excellent reference for learning and practicing Java programming.

 ## How to Run the Programs